ankrh/MCmatlab/README.md

 `model.MC.wavelength`
 [nm]
-The wavelength of the light.
-This is used only to be passed on as an input to the mediaPropertiesFunc because most (if not all) optical parameters are dependent on the wavelength of the light.
-The wavelengths does not actually change anything in the MC simulation itself aside from the change in mua, mus and g of the involved media.
-The only exception is when simulation fluorescence (see below) and specifying a quantum yield fluorescer.
+The wavelength(s) of the light.
+May be scalar or 1D array.
+Media properties in the mediaPropertiesFunc may be dependent on the wavelength of the light.
+The wavelength does not actually change anything in the MC simulation itself aside from the change in the media properties.
+Wavelength is also used to calculate the fluorescence emission powers based on the quantum yields of the fluorescers.
+If wavelength is specified as a 1D array, broadband simulations will be performed.

 `model.MC.lightSource.sourceType`
 [-]